Guide: How to find the right sofa

 Think creatively and excitingly in your interior design.
 Try creating a creative living room by turning the rooms around.
 For example, the living room can be thought of as a workplace and the workplace can be thought of as the living room.

-Does it make sense?
+Does that make sense?

 Advice for positioning your sofa

-• Try to avoid placing the sofa against a wall to create space and creativity
+• Try to avoid placing the sofa against a wall to create space and creativity.

 • Movable TV arm – with a movable TV arm, the TV does not determine the position of the sofa

-• A small sofa can create coziness in the kitchen if space allows
+• A small sofa can create coziness in the kitchen, if space allows.

 What functions should the sofa have?